Last Updated on

 Indonesia has a “sin” tax on alcohol making it one of the few things probably much more expensive than where you came from.
 The only real exception is Bintang, the world-famous-in-Bali beer found everywhere, which retails for around IDR20k per 375ml bottle in supermarkets.

-Wines and spirits are particularly expensive.
-Some local wine brands get around this buy importing grapes and bottling them in Indonesia, but the cheapest wine brand (Discovery) will still set you back IDR159k at it’s cheapest.
-Beware.
-The quality isn’t great and locally known as paint-stripper.
+Wines and spirits in Indonesia – and therefore Bali – are particularly expensive.
+Some local wine brands get around this buy importing grapes and bottling them in Indonesia.
+The cheapest wine brand (Discovery) will still set you back IDR159k from the supermarket.
+The quality isn’t great and it is locally known as paint-stripper.

-Two Islands is a slightly better brand, and quite drinkable in my experienced opinion.
+Two Islands is a slightly better brand and reasonably drinkable in my experienced opinion.
 The company imports grapes from South Australia It comes in a number of varietals — Riesling, Sauvignon Blanc, Pinot Grigio, Chardonnay, Shiraz, Merlot and Cabernet Sauvignon at the time of writing.
-Supermarket price generally IDR229k.
+The supermarket price is generally around IDR 229k.

-Restaurant pricing is whatever the market will bear, usually around IDR90-110k per glass and IDR450-650k for local wines, to IDR120-170k per glass and IDR750k upwards for relatively inexpensive imported wine.
+Restaurant pricing is whatever the market will bear, usually around IDR80-120k per glass and IDR450-650k for local wines, to IDR 120-170k per glass and IDR750k upwards for relatively inexpensive imported wine.